dillonkearns/elm-oembed/README.md

 A Web Component and accompanying Elm package for rendering [oembed content](https://oembed.com).

+Width and height are sized dynamically based on the loaded content.
+Script tags are safely loaded within an `iframe`.

 ## What is oembed

 [`oembed` is a protocol](https://oembed.com), with [many providers implementing it](https://oembed.com/#section7).